Kevponce194/wk1hw-coderef/README.md

 - [X] Images have alt tags (except image in CSS)
 - [X] CSS selectors and properties are efficient

-(image i css selector .group-photo needs an alt tag, but it is my understanding, so far, that screen readers do not read an alt tag from a css file, so I still need to research that.)
+(image in css selector .group-photo needs an alt tag, but it is my understanding, so far, that screen readers do not read an alt tag from a css file, so I still need to research that.)

 **Additional considerations:**